The energy distance for ensemble and scenario reduction: Discussion and Conclusion

-Moreover, the energy distance can be generalized using kernels to a maximum mean discrepancy (MMD) concept (see e.g. \cite{borgwardt2006integrating, szekely2017energy}).
+Moreover, the energy distance can be generalized to a maximum mean discrepancy (MMD) concept using kernels (see e.g. \cite{borgwardt2006integrating, szekely2017energy}).
 Then the distance measure is given by $ \E \kappa(\bsX-\bsY)- \frac{1}{2} \E \kappa( \bsX-\bsX' ) -\frac{1}{2} \E \kappa(\bsY-\bsY') $ for suitable kernels $\kappa$.
-However, as noted by \cite{sejdinovic2013equivalence} there is no superior kernel $\kappa$ that serves well is all situations.
+However, as noted by \cite{sejdinovic2013equivalence} there is no superior kernel $\kappa$ that serves well in all situations.
 Furthermore, popular kernels from machine learning like Gaussian or Laplacian kernels suffer disadvantages in high dimensions and do not satisfy scale equivariance, see \cite{szekely2017energy}.
-Thus, the standard energy distance (see \eqref{eq_energy_dist}) seems to be a good natural candidate among these class of distances for scenario and ensemble reduction.

-Furthermore, the Sinkhorn divergence provides an interesting combination between the energy and Wasserstein distance, see e.g. \cite{genevay2017learning, bernton2017inference, ramdas2017wasserstein, feydy2018interpolating}.
+Thus, the standard energy distance (see \eqref{eq_energy_dist}) seems to be a adequate natural candidate for scenario and ensemble reduction.
+Furthermore, the Sinkhorn divergence provides an interesting combination between the energy and Wasserstein distance, see e.g. \cite{genevay2017learning}.
 Here, further investigations with respect to scenario reduction problems might be useful to combine the beneficial properties from both worlds.
 However, advantage of the low computational complexity of the Wasserstein distance for scenario reduction will be lost.

-Finally, we want to remark that we only investigated ensemble and discrete scenario reduction problems but omitted the continuous scenario reduction, see Fig. \eqref{fig_intr_cscen_red}.
-Obviously, extensions in this directions might be feasible as well.